5 Reasons Why You Should Not Be A People Pleaser.

 It’s easy to get caught up in the idea that pleasing others will somehow make them like or love you more.

-Pleasing others also means that we often lose our sense of self in order to meet other people’s expectations—and sometimes these expectations aren’t even reasonable ones!
+Pleasing others also means that we often lose our sense of self in order to meet other people’s expectations—sometimes these expectations aren’t even reasonable ones!

 It Can Keep You From Reaching Your Goals.